turbot/steampipe-docs/docs/steampipe_export/run.md

 You can **only specify key columns** in `--where` because the Export CLI does the filtering server-side, via the API or service that it is calling.
 Refer to the table documentation in the [Steampipe hub](https://hub.steampipe.io/plugins) for a list of key columns (e.g. https://hub.steampipe.io/plugins/turbot/aws/tables/aws_ec2_instance#inspect).

-Note that you do not have to select the column in order to filter by it:
+Note that you do not have to select the column to filter by it:
 ```bash
 steampipe_export_aws aws_ec2_instance  --select instance_id,account_id,region,_ctx --where "instance_type = 't2.micro'"
 ```